DNR attorney will review sand plant permit ruling

 MADISON, Wis.
-(AP) — A Department of Natural Resources attorney will decide whether the agency will honor a ruling that a Monroe County sand processing plant’s wetlands permit is invalid.
+(AP) — A Department of Natural Resources attorney will decide whether to honor a ruling that a Monroe County sand plant’s wetlands permit is invalid.

-The DNR granted Meteor Timber a permit for the plant in 2017, spurring a contested case challenge from Clean Wisconsin and the Ho-Chunk Nation.
+Clean Wisconsin and the Ho-Chunk Nation challenged Meteor Timber’s permit in a contested case filing.
 An administrative law judge ruled May 4 the DNR lacked enough information to grant the permit.

-DNR Secretary Dan Meyer has the power to review contested case rulings and decide whether to abide by them.
-Meyer appointed DNR attorney Mark Herman as his designee in the sand plant matter on May 18 and ordered him to decide whether to launch a review by Thursday.
+DNR Secretary Dan Meyer has the power to review such rulings and decide whether to abide by them.
+Meyer ordered agency attorney Mark Herman to decide whether to launch a review by Thursday.

+DNR spokesman James Dick said in an email Herman will perform the review.
+No timetable exists for a decision on whether to abide by the ruling.

 Most Read Nation & World Stories